Can You Improve Your Autoimmune Condition with Functional Medicine?

 There is increasing evidence that diet can contribute to systemic inflammation (19).

-Food intolerances, food sensitivities, and food allergies can be challenging to diagnose, and testing for these reactions is variable in terms of sensitivity and specificity.
+Food intolerances, food sensitivities, and food allergies can be challenging to diagnose, and testing varies in sensitivity and specificity.
+Because of this, many researchers consider elimination diets the gold standard for identifying food reactions (20).

 Autoimmunity & Functional Medicine in practice